-The authors are your guides to learning new habits and mindsets that encourage clarity of thought.
+The authors guide you to learning new habits and mindsets that encourage clarity of thought.
 These are all designed to help you live a more meaningful life.

-10. Essential Oils Natural Remedies: The Complete A-Z Reference of Essential Oils for Health and Healing by Althea Press
+10. Essential Oils Natural Remedies by Althea Press

 These days, quite a number of people are using essential oils as an alternative or supplement to conventional treatment options.
-A number of research studies show that essential oils are beneficial for various ailments, including muscle pain and depression.
+Several research studies show that essential oils benefit various ailments, including muscle pain and depression.

-11. The Complete Ketogenic Diet for Beginners: Your Essential Guide to Living the Keto Lifestyle by Amy Ramos
+11. The Complete Ketogenic Diet for Beginners by Amy Ramos

 Here at Develop Good Habits, we’re all for healthy living and eating.
 So this book about the keto lifestyle really caught our attention.

-This book is a reliable reference about the ketogenic diet.
+The Complete Ketogenic Diet for Beginners: Your Essential Guide to Living the Keto Lifestyle is a reliable reference for the ketogenic diet.
 If you’re interested to learn about this diet and the low-carb lifestyle, Amy Ramos will be your guide.

-For those beginning on the keto diet, this book is filled with useful information.
+This book is filled with useful information for those beginning on the keto diet.
 The nutritional breakdown of recipes featured in the book is really helpful, as are the shopping list and the meal plan suggestions.